So your communications team wants you to do a podcast?

 You’re doing this to build a connection with customers, staff and suppliers.
 They need to engage with you, and that’s why you are giving them lots of content to engage with.

-When you’re tracking your performance, the person who liked and shared your four 30-second promo pieces about the show are just as important as the person who spent 40 minutes listening.
+When you’re tracking your performance, the person who liked and shared your four 30-second promo pieces about the show is just as important as the person who spent 40 minutes listening.

 The people who follow your podcast’s page on Facebook are as much a part of your community as the person who rates and reviews your weekly show.